Opuntia aciculata is a highly ornamental cactus, often grown in gardens for its attractive flowers and pads.

 Description

-Opuntia aciculata, also known as Opuntia engelmannii subsp. aciculata, is a somewhat upright or spreading shrub with branches jointed into flat, deep green pads with characteristic widely spaced glochids radiating like star or pincushion.
+Opuntia aciculata, also known as Opuntia engelmannii subsp. aciculata, is a somewhat upright or spreading shrub with branches that consists of jointed flat, deep green pads with characteristic widely spaced glochids radiating like star or pincushion.
 This cactus can grow up to 3.3 feet (1 m) tall and spread to 6.6 feet (2 m) in diameter, forming hemispherical mounds.
 The stem segments are subcircular to obovate, measuring up to 8 inches (20 cm) long and 4 inches (10 cm) wide.
 The spines are commonly absent or evenly distributed, with 1 to 3 per areole.
-They are straight, yellow or brown, tipped yellow or mottled brown, and up to 2 inches (5 cm) long.
-The glochids are pale to deep red-brown, sometimes with a yellow tip, and up to 0.3 inches (0.8 cm) long.
+They are straight, yellow or brown, tipped yellow or mottled brown, and can grow up to 2 inches (5 cm) long.
+The glochids are pale to deep red-brown, sometimes with a yellow tip, measuring up to 0.3 inches (0.8 cm) long.

 From mid-spring to early summer, Opuntia aciculata produces large flowers ranging from yellow to orange or deep red (rarely magenta).
-The flowers appear on the upper terminal margins of pads and can reach up to 3.6 inches (9 cm) in diameter.
-The edible fruits are purplish red, spineless, usually pear-shaped, and measure up to 1.5 inches (3.8 cm) long and 1 inch (2.5 cm) in diameter.
+The flowers appear on the upper terminal margins of pads and can reach a diameter of 3.6 inches (9 cm).
+The edible fruits are purplish red, spineless, usually pear-shaped, and can grow up to 1.5 inches (3.8 cm) long and 1 inch (2.5 cm) in diameter.

 How to Grow and Care for Opuntia aciculata

 Light: Opuntia aciculata thrives in full sun, but some shade during midday and afternoon can prevent sunburn in hot climates.
-When grown indoors, a window that receives sunlight for 6 hours a day works best.
+A window that receives sunlight 6 hours a day works best when grown indoors.

 Temperature: Opuntia aciculata is highly tolerant of high temperatures and prefers cooler temperatures in winter.
 It grows best in USDA Plant Hardiness Zones 8a to 10b, with average minimum winter temperatures ranging from 10 to 40 °F (-12.2 to 4.4 °C).